ABOUT THE CONFERENCE

 Q: What is ICHAMS?

 A: ICHAMS (International Conference for Healthcare and Medical Students) is a student-run research conference that takes place at the Royal College of Surgeons in Ireland (RCSI) in Dublin, Ireland every year.
-The conference welcomes undergraduate students from across the globe to present their research as oral and poster presentations.
+The conference welcomes undergraduate and graduate students from across the globe to present their research as oral and poster presentations.
 Participants will also enjoy keynote speakers, practical workshops, as well as a fun social program.

 Q: What is active participation?

-A: Active participants are undergraduate students who have performed research during their studies.
+A: Active participants are undergraduate or graduate students who have performed research during their studies.
 Active participants submit their research in the form of a 250 word abstract by the fall deadline each year.
 The abstracts are reviewed by three RCSI reviewers and are ranked.
 The top abstracts are selected for oral presentation while the majority of abstracts are selected for poster presentation.
 There is no guarantee that your abstract will be accepted for presentation at the conference.
 Abstract submission costs €50 (non-refundable) and this fee includes attendance at the conference and access to all events including keynote speakers and workshops.
 Click here to submit an abstract.

 Q: When do I hear if my abstract has been accepted?